nardib/TextAdventure/docs/Game Guide.md

 The game interface consists of several key elements.

 At first the user can see the main image box displaying one image at time and providing a great graphic experience to the user.
 It will show at first the start screen image with the title of the game **ESCAPE ROOM**.
-After starting to play, the image box will be resplonsable for displaying the images of the wall you are looking at, and the win screen.
+After starting to play, the image box will be responsible for displaying the images of the wall you are looking at, and the win screen.
 Or the lose one.

 On the bottom side of the window there is a terminal-like text field, displaying the executed commands and the relative outputs.
-Under it, a text field-area to write and execute the appropriete commands, required for interracting with the game.
+Under it, a text field-area to write and execute the appropriete commands, required for interacting with the game.
-Also, the user can use F1 to zoom the HUD out, F2 to zoom in or F11 to trigger fullscreed mode.
+Also, the user can use F1 to zoom the HUD out, F2 to zoom in or F11 to trigger fullscreen mode.

 Moving to the far right two elements are present.
-On the top there is a static map showing the formation of the map, the disposal of the rooms and the passages connecting one room to each other.
+On the top there is a static map showing the formation of the map, the disposition of the rooms and the passages connecting one room to each other.
 Each passage is open, but not all walls have doors!
-Under the map, anther text area is responsible for diplaying the collected notes, items containing riddles or clues and that do not occupay inventory space.
+Under the map, anther text area is responsible for displaying the collected notes, items containing riddles or clues and that do not occupy inventory space.

 ----------------------------------------------------------------------------------------------------------------------------------------